gasfreeio/gasfree-sdk-swift/README.md

-# gasfree-sdk-swift
+# gasfree-sdk

-gasfree-sdk-swift is a toolkit developed based on the GasFree API specification, It facilitates the integration of the non-gas TRC20 token transfer service for the iOS platform.
+gasfree-sdk is a toolkit developed based on the GasFree API specification, It facilitates the integration of the non-gas TRC20 token transfer service for the iOS platform.

 Originally developed by TronLink and hosted at https://github.com/TronLink/gasfree-sdk-swift.git, this SDK is now maintained and continuously updated by the gasfree.io developer community.